The Essential Power of Art: Discover How Imagination Guides Social Change and Unity

 Support Dharma Renaissance

-How does art guide social change according to the post?
+How does art guide social innovation?